 Facebook analyzes your bid and ad quality, as well as estimated action rates (likeliness that showing the ad will cause someone to take the action you want).
 These three elements are calculated to determine your ad’s total value.

 Your ads compete against ads with the same target audience.
 The ad with the highest total value wins the spot, and is shown to that specific user.

 There’s much, much, much more to be said on the subject.
 Understanding the Facebook Ad auction will not only help you manage your bids and budget effectively, but will also help you create more relevant ads.

 Facebook Advertising Policies

 Facebook is now more committed to maintaining its advertising policies than ever.
-If you create ads that violate any of those policies, the ads will be rejected.
+Any of your ads that violate these policies will be rejected.

 Some of these policies are expected, such as their prohibited content (illegal products, discriminatory content, copyright infringement, etcetera).

 Other policies could be easily violated if you’re not aware of them.
 For example, Facebook won’t run ads without fully functional landing pages, or if the landing page doesn’t match what the ad promoted.

 Other ad policies that might surprise you address proper grammar, controversial or “low quality” content, and more.